 The interacting marketing activities of analysis, planning, implementation, and control with a focus on competitive and customer analysis, marketing strategy development, and implementations for decision-making in domestic and global organizations.
 The course incorporates current developments in marketing, including the social, legal, ethical, and technological environments of marketing.
 Students apply these skills and concepts in a real marketing situation to make recommendations for marketing strategy and tactics.

-*Students may count this course as a Mathematics elective in the General Education Core.
-MAT2050 is not available to Circleville Campus students.
+*Online students may count MAT2050 as a Mathematics elective in the General Education Core.
+MAT2050 does not fulfill General Education Mathematics requirements for Circleville Campus students.